computer-lab/computerlab.io/lab-rules.md

 ### Struggling and KMS:

 The Computer Lab sometimes appears to be a place where everyone constantly has an amazing time, is perfectly productive, and instantly makes new friends.
-In reality, many members are often thinking "I am going to KMS".
-This section exists to acknowledge the struggle of lab members and encourage everyone to seek support from the community for all kinds of problems and feelings.
+In reality, many Lab members are often thinking "I am going to KMS".
+This section exists to acknowledge the struggle of Lab members and encourage everyone to seek support from the community for all kinds of problems and feelings.
 Here are some of the things that Computer Lab members commonly struggle with.

 Computer Lab members are sometimes lonely.
 They may have moved away from their friends and families to come to the Lab, and making new friends here takes time and energy.
 They're sometimes overwhelmed by meeting so many new people.
 Lab members sometimes feel guilty about spending time away from their children or other people they care for.
 If they have a long commute or a rigid schedule, they may feel excluded from after-hours social events.